samvonderdunk/samvonderdunk.github.io/projects.md

 ## Integrating informational and metabolic perspectives on the evolution of cellular and genomic complexity
 *2026 – present*

-My PhD work revealed interesting regulatory constraints and opportunities for cell-cycle coordination of host and symbiont during the evolution of complex cells (eukaryotes).
-In my current role at the [Kost lab](https://www.kostlab.com), I aim to integrate these insights with the metabolic perspectives, which also presents constraints and opportunities for the evolution of complexity.
-Fundamentally, information processing has an energetic cost (Landauer's principle), and will be beneficial only in certain conditions (e.g. fluctuating environments).
-In this project, I will construct computational models to investigate under what conditions cells invest in metabolic complexity (e.g. encoding multiple distinct pathways) and/or regulatory complexity (e.g. controlling activity over those distinct pathways).
+My PhD work revealed new regulatory constraints and opportunities for cell-cycle coordination of host and symbiont during the evolution of complex cells (eukaryotes).
+In my current role at the [Kost lab](https://www.kostlab.com), I aim to integrate these insights with metabolic perspectives, which also presents constraints and opportunities for the evolution of complexity.
+Information processing has a fundamental energetic cost, and so the adaptive potential of complex regulation is expected to depend on details of the system.
+One possibility is that populations and ecosystems evolve to distribute metabolic functions between individuals instead of evolving cells with complex metabolism and regulation.

 ---